-I am Director of Research in the School of Literatures, Languages and Linguistics, and founding Director of the Centre for Arthurian Studies in the College of Arts, Humanities and Business.
+I am Deputy Head of School and Director of Research in the School of Literatures, Languages and Linguistics, and founding Director of the Centre for Arthurian Studies in the College of Arts, Humanities and Business.
 I was Co-director of IMEMS (Institute for Medieval and Early Modern Studies, University of Bangor and University of Aberystwyth) for 5 years (2013-18) and founding director of the Centre for Medieval Studies (2005-13).

 I am also founding director of the cross-school MA in Medieval Studies and of the MA in Arthurian Literature.